Hammer-README

 Example Description

-demo01 read MC events, reweighs \(B\rightarrow (D^*\rightarrow D\pi) \tau\nu\) and \(B\rightarrow D \tau \nu\) and from ISGW2 to BLPR for generalized NP, saving all the event NP tensor weights into a file
+demo01 read MC events, reweighs \(B\rightarrow (D^*\rightarrow D\pi) \tau\nu\) and \(B\rightarrow D \tau \nu\) from ISGW2 to BLPR for generalized NP, saving all the event NP tensor weights into a file

-demo02 read in the output of demo01 and reweighs all the events from Standard Model to new physics with complex Wilson Coefficients \(S_{qLlL} = x i\), \(T_{qLlL}= x/4\) for \(x=0, 0.2, \ldots, 1.0\) printing the values of the first few weights in each case
+demo02 read in the output of demo01 and reweighs all the events from Standard Model to new physics with complex Wilson Coefficients \(S_{qLlL} = x i\), \(T_{qLlL}= x/4\) for \(x=0, 0.2, \ldots, 1.0\), printing the values of the first few weights in each case

 demo03 same reweighing as in demo01 but histograms are filled (\(p_\ell~\) vs \(Q^2\), in 6-by-5 bins, separately for \(D\) and \(D^*\)), including weight-squared uncertainties, and saved instead

 demo05 read MC events, reweighs \(B\rightarrow (D^*\rightarrow D\pi) \tau\nu\), \(B\rightarrow D \tau \nu\), \(B\rightarrow (D^*\rightarrow D\pi) \ell~\nu\) and \(B\rightarrow D \ell~ \nu\) starting from pure phase space events.
-Prints total sum of weights reweighing decays with a \(\tau\) to \(S_{qLlL} = x i\), \(T_{qLlL}= x/4\) those with a \(\mu\) to \(S_{qLlL} = -x i\), \(T_{qLlL}= -x/4\) for \(x=0, 0.2, \ldots, 1.0\)
+Prints total sum of weights reweighing decays with a \(\tau\) to \(S_{qLlL} = x i\), \(T_{qLlL}= x/4\) and those with a \(\mu\) to \(S_{qLlL} = -x i\), \(T_{qLlL}= -x/4\) for \(x=0, 0.2, \ldots, 1.0\)

 demo07 read MC events, reweighs \(B \rightarrow D \ell~ \nu\) from ISGW2 to BGL with FF variations and fill histograms (\(Q^2\) in 12 bins and \(p_\ell~\) vs \(Q^2\) in 8-by-7 bins), including weight-squared uncertainties

-demo08 read the output of demo07 and reweighs by varying the Form Factors with BGL parameters \(\delta~ a_1=x\) and \(\delta~ a_2=x/3\) with \(x=0.0,0.01,\ldots,0.05\) printing out the histogram bin values for weight, number of events, and weight-squared uncertainty.
+demo08 read the output of demo07 and reweighs by varying the Form Factors with BGL parameters \(\delta~ a_1=x\) and \(\delta~ a_2=x/3\) with \(x=0.0,0.01,\ldots,0.05\), printing out the histogram bin values for weight, number of events, and weight-squared uncertainty

 demo10 same as demo04, but merges the output files produced in demo09 (automatically summing histograms)